 If water is what you’re after then don’t fear Ubud things to do includes plenty of water from infinity pools over jungles to white water rafting.
 Such an adventure and highly recommend booking with locals.

 Explore With Erin Wrap Up

-There is so much more to do in Ubud then just these 22.
+There is so much more Ubud Bali things to do than just these 23.
 These just happen to be my favourite so far, but I am sure the list will continue to evolve and grow.
 Until then let me know if I missed any of your favourites?
-What do you love to do when in Ubud?
+What Ubud places to visit do you love?